w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 [Staking Election Stages](learn-nominator.md#staking-election-stages) section for more info.

 This means that only a portion of the nomination intents is kept.
-Once the nomination period ends, the NPoS election mechanism takes all nomination intents and their associated votes as input, and it outputs a set of validators.
+Once the nomination period ends, the NPoS election system takes all nomination intents and their associated votes as input, and it outputs a set of validators.
 The bags are iterated from the most staked to the least staked.
 If the accounts are not appropriately sorted, this could leave the last touched bag to only be partially iterated.
 Thus, in some edge cases, the order of the members within a bag is important.
 Continuing